diybitcoinhardware/f469-disco/docs/readme.md

 # MicroPython + Bitcoin documentation

-Check out our step-by-step [tutorial](./tutorial) that will guide you through the process of setting up the board, working with hardware peripherals, display and bitcoin library:
+Check out our step-by-step [tutorial](./tutorial) that will guide you through the process of writing a minimal hardware wallet.

 ## Simulator